ThisIsWr0ng/Round-The-World-Challenge/README.md

 The Blue Cow problem required specific features and restrictions to be implemented in the software.
 The following solutions were implemented for each feature and restriction:

-•	Optimising route and maximising income:
+*	Optimising route and maximising income:

-o	A profit check was performed on each iteration to check if the current route has better profitability than the previous best solution
+**	A profit check was performed on each iteration to check if the current route has better profitability than the previous best solution

 o	If the profit was lower, then the solution could still be chosen depending on the probability of the SA algorithm